Squibs/freeCodeCampOLD/Front End Development Certification/intermediate-algorithm-scripting/README.md

 (dna-pairing.js)

 I started off by putting each pair (AT TA CG GC) as an array in an array [[A,T],[T,A],[C,G],[G,C]].
 Since I have been working with APIs in the previous intermediate front end development projects, I decided to turn the array of arrays into a format I'm now familiar with JSON / object.
-I then split the passed string into an array and used the `map()` method to itterate through the created array.
+I then split the passed string into an array and used the `map()` method to iterate through the created array.
 I used the currently selected object/value of the `map()` method to return the correct DNA pair using the previously created object.

 ---